 This is actually getting pretty tough.
 The outsourcing trend of the late 90's and early 00's caused a major drop in enrollment in College Computer Science programs in the US.
 Unfortunately the technology industry did not stop growing, and the reality that innovation, quality and productivity are easier to achieve with onshore resources started to become manifest.
-So the reality is there are now too few Great Programmers, and there is an immense geographic disparity, with the majority of them being located on the West and East Coasts.
+So there are now too few Great Programmers here in the US, and there is an immense geographic disparity, with the majority of them being located on the West and East Coasts.
 That being said how can you attract Great Programmers.

 Recognize the following realities:

 - Great Programmers want to work on great ideas.

 - Great Programmers want to work with new technologies.

 - Great Programmers want to work for great people.

 - Great Programmers want to work with Great Programmers.

 - Great Programmers want to work in an awesome environment.